 Look out for our newsletters in your inbox soon.

-Cool off this summer at Schlitterbahn Waterpark.
+Schlitterbahn Waterpark offers one of the best ways to cool off in Texas.
 Located in New Braunfels along the Comal River, this massive water park is a popular attraction for those visiting this Central Texas town.
 Spanning more than 70 acres, Schlitterbahn features thrilling water slides, water play areas for kids, and even great spots to relax or have a picnic.
-You can also practice your surfing skills at the world’s first ever surfing machine.
+You can also practice your surfing skills at the world’s first-ever surfing machine.
 Schlitterbahn even is home to a resort, so finding accommodations near the park is a breeze.

 McKenna Children's Museum